Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 Sound=        ; filename, audio file for this speech entry.
 Omit the extension.
 Defaults to the speech entry's INI name.
 Text=         ; string, descriptive text for this entry.
 It is not spoken.
 Priority=153  ; integer, playback priority for this speech entry.
+Delay=0.2     ; float, delay, in seconds, before this speech starts.
+FShift=1.0    ; float, pitch multiplier for this speech entry.
 Volume=1.0    ; float, volume multiplier for this speech entry.
 MinVolume=0.0 ; float, minimum volume for this speech entry.
 MaxVolume=1.0 ; float, maximum volume for this speech entry.
+Control=QUEUE ; list of speech control flags.
+Supports QUEUE, QUEUED_INTERRUPT, and INTERRUPT.
 SOMESIDE=     ; filename, side-specific audio file for the side named SOMESIDE.
 Omit the extension.
 ```